rayzerbrain/rayzerbrain/README.md

 # About me
 ### Languages
-Familiar with: C#, JavaScript
+Familiar with: C#, Java

-Learning: Java, Python
+Learning: Python

 Soon to learn: SQL
 ### Ongoing Projects